-Financial assets at FVTPL These assets are subsequently measured a are recognised in profit or loss.
-Any gain o Financial assets at amortised cost These assets are recognized initially at cos interest method.
-The amortised cost is rec and losses and impairment are recognised profit or loss.
-Debt investments at FVOCI These assets are subsequently measured a method, foreign exchange gains and losse changes are recognized in OCI.
-On derect profit or loss.
-Equity investments at FVOCI These assets are subsequently measured a unless the dividend clearly represents a re recognised in OCI and are never reclassifi iii.
+Financial assets at FVTPL These assets are subsequently measured at fair value.
+Fair value changes including any interest or dividend, are recognised in profit or loss.
+Any gain or loss on derecognition is recognised in profit or loss.
+Financial assets at amortised cost These assets are recognized initially at cost and subsequently measured at amortised cost using the effective interest method.
+The amortised cost is reduced by impairment losses.
+Interest profit, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Any gain or loss on derecognition is recognised in profit or loss.
+Debt investments at FVOCI These assets are subsequently measured at fair value.
+Interest income is calculated using the effective interest method, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Fair value changes are recognized in OCI.
+On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.
+Equity investments at FVOCI These assets are subsequently measured at fair value.
+Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
+Fair value changes are recognised in OCI and are never reclassified to profit or loss.

+iii.
 Classification and measurement of financial liabilities